IWS Announces 2014 Community Contributions

 IntelliWare Systems is pleased to announce the recipients of its semi-annual charity contributions.
-Since the company's inception, it has donated over $250,000 to non-profits that are actively supported by IWS employees and are making a difference in our communities.
+Since the company's inception, it has donated over $300,000 to non-profits that are actively supported by IWS employees and are making a difference in our communities.
 The selection process is employee-led and solicits employee nominations.
 An employee working group reviews nominated organizations' mission and vision to ensure they align with the corporate outreach program criteria, their non-profit status, and the involvement of IWS employees.
-This year ten(10) charities were selected to receive contributions.
+This spring twelve (12) charities were selected to receive contributions.

 - Bethany Christian Services: Bethany provides services to individuals and families struggling with unplanned pregnancies and infertility.
 They offer counseling services, adoption services, and temporary foster care services.
 Their mission is to demonstrate the love and compassion of Jesus Christ by protecting and enhancing the lives of children and families through quality social services.

 - Boulder Crest Retreat: Boulder Crest Retreat for military and veteran wellness is the first 37-acre country retreat established in 2013 to provide free respite, activities and programs for our nation’s seriously wounded warriors and their families to reconnect and recover during their recovery and rehabilitation.
 IWS’s gift will help wounded military warriors and their families enjoy non-clinical, recreational therapeutic activities aimed at assisting with their physical, mental, financial and spiritual recovery.

 - Families of the Wounded Fund: Mission - To provide financial resources in support of family members/caregivers of military service men and women who have either been wounded in combat operations or injured as the result of line-of-duty activities in support of combat operations.